ChandlerTinagero/LAcrime/README.md

 ## Data Collection

 I will use a dataset titled "[USA, Los Angeles Crimes Data: 2020 To 2023](https://website-name.com](https://www.kaggle.com/datasets/ishmaelkiptoo/usa-los-angeles-crimes-data-2020-to-2023/data)https://www.kaggle.com/datasets/ishmaelkiptoo/usa-los-angeles-crimes-data-2020-to-2023/data)" from Kaggle to complete the bulk of my analysis.
-This dataset, originally published by the City of Los Angeles, encompasses individual entries for each crime incident with columns like date and time, victim demographics, location, and more.
-There are 21 columns and 847,725 rows in this dataset, and it is a .csv file.
+Originally published by the City of Los Angeles, the dataset encompasses individual entries for each crime incident with columns like date and time, victim demographics, location, and more.
+The dataset includes 21 columns and 847,725 rows in .csv format.

 Additionally, I will use the [2021 Citywide Demographic Profile](https://planning.lacity.org/odocument/491f25dd-7c3f-4f53-984b-35b3038ecd05/standard_report_2021.pdf) by the Department of City Planning, City of Los Angeles.
 This report contains demographic information about Los Angeles and will be used to better understand victim demographics relative to the area.

 ## Data Cleaning